 Chicago singer-songwriter Kathy Greenholdt wrangles with human desires, spiritual questions, and the natural world in brightly dark folk-rock.

 In 2002, at age 38, Kathy learned to play guitar and wrote her first song.
-Since then, she has recorded seven collections featuring her original music.
-The latest album, Halos Are History, was released at a sold-out concert in Chicago and includes a companion Web-based project, www.HalosAreHistory.com.
+Since then, she has issued eight collections of original music and has performed acoustic and sold-out full-band shows.

 Halos Are History Album: